 Finding Photography Clients on Twitter

-Of all of the social media platforms, Twitter is really where hashtagging first got its start.
-That being said, it’s a lot less common to see brands hashtagging their tweets these days.
+Keep your brand voice on Twitter as authentic and natural as you can.
+It’s a lot less common to see brands hashtagging their tweets these days.
 Unless they are creating a specific hashtag to build community or brand awareness, it’s not likely that a hashtag is being used.
 If you are using lots of hashtags in your tweets, it can come off as spammy-looking and inauthentic.
-Keep your brand voice on Twitter as authentic and natural as you can.

 TikTok for Photographers